 Your insurance company will question you about the damage to establish if it’s covered under your policy.
 They would also send out an adjuster to assess the extent of the damage and how much you should be given for repairs.
 It is best to get an independent contractor to give you a quote on how much it would be to repair your home so that you can negotiate with your insurance company if their calculation is too low.
 Once you reach an agreement, the company will send you an advance to get started on the repair and the balance minus your deductible would also be sent once the repairs are complete.

-So, does insurance cover water damage?
-Yes, home insurance policies do cover water damage caused by sudden and unexpected events.
+So, what types of water damage does insurance cover?
+Home insurance policies only cover water damage caused by sudden and unexpected events.
 However, water damage caused by floods or lack of home maintenance is not covered.
 It is always best to fix water damage as quickly as possible to prevent any more additional costs.
 For more information on water damage and flood damage, read the rest of our blog.